 Welcome to the website of the Northwest Progressive Foundation (NPF).

-NPF is a recently formed nonprofit working to help Washingtonians, Oregonians, and Idahoans better understand their government — which belongs to them as Americans — and encourage them to actively participate in our democracy as voters, jurors, and activists.
+NPF is a nonprofit working to help Washingtonians, Oregonians, and Idahoans better understand their government — which belongs to them as Americans — and encourage them to actively participate in our democracy as voters, jurors, and activists.

 We believe in an America and a Cascadia that is strong, free, and inclusive… a country and region governed by laws based on the values of empathy and mutual responsibility.